 When you’re waking up early in the morning to teach, it can be difficult to think about waking up earlier.
 However, an important element to the morning routine of successful educators is giving yourself plenty of time.

 The key to having a great morning is getting everything ready the night before.
 Spend some time each evening making sure that you’re ready to conquer the next morning.
 Look over your plans for the following day and make sure that you have everything you need prepared.
-Pack up all your classroom supplies and have them ready to grab and go the next morning.
+Also, pack up all your classroom supplies and have them ready to grab and go the next morning.
 Make sure that everything you need to take with you to work for your class is ready to go and accessible.

-5. Motivate yourself
+5. Motivate Yourself

 The first few weeks of adjusting to a new morning routine can be rough.
 Having a bit of self-motivation can be important.
 Include something fun and exciting as part of your morning routine.
 Adding in some kind of small reward for completing your list of intended tasks can give you a huge boost!